-A woman was jailed for 13 days before police realized they had the wrong person, her lawsuit says
+A woman was jailed 13 days before police realized they had the wrong person, her lawsuit says

 According to a federal lawsuit filed Tuesday, TSA agents told Barber that there was a warrant for her arrest in Texas, handcuffed her and detained her before Los Angeles airport police arrested her.

-In the lawsuit, Farber says she repeatedly told authorities that she had never been to Texas and had never been accused of a crime, but she was jailed for 13 days without bail before police admitted that they had taken the wrong woman.
+In the lawsuit, Farber, 29, says she repeatedly told authorities that she had never been to Texas and had never been accused of a crime, but she was jailed for 13 days without bail before police admitted that they had taken the wrong woman.

 According to the lawsuit, filed in U.S. District Court for the Central District of California, Farber’s arrest and imprisonment violated her Fourth Amendment rights because she was detained without probable cause.
 Authorities did not do “the bare minimum” to confirm her identity, the lawsuit says, which would have shown the officers that she did not have warrants for her arrest.